dcclogin/contextuality-effect/src/State/Notes.md

 ### Forget Model + Nothing Model + Othing Model

 There is some correlation between **existence** and **ignorance**:
-- A paper ignored (i.e. inspected by none) remains its full existence (no property forgotten).
+- A paper ignored (i.e. inspected by none) remains its full *immediate* existence (no property forgotten).
-- As our knowledge of it grows, its existence necessarily gets blurred (property forgotten).
+- As our knowledge of it grows via measurement, its existence necessarily gets blurred (property forgotten).

 Hence it adds to the two common ideologies regarding their relationship:
 1. **Cliché materialism**, or objective realism: Things exist independent of our knowledge of them.